RebornedTwice/elysium/README.md

 **How do I suggest a game?**
 ```
     > You can always DM clocks#0001 or send a direct message in the #suggestions channel to request support for a certain game.
-    > When suggesting games, make sure to include whether or not the game has an effective or strong anti cheat.
+    > When suggesting games, make sure to state whether or not the game has an effective or strong anti cheat.
     > Always include details on what it is that you'd like for the script.
 ```
 # Other